 3. Impact of nanoparticles on microbial communities in the environment.

 4. Characterization of microbial communities in bioaerosols.

-I am also Co-I on a NERC funded project to investigate ‘The role of lateral exchange in modulating the seaward flux of C, N, P’, and Co-I on an EU-funded project for FrameWork 7 (FP7) to measure ‘Human Exposure to Aeorosol Contaminants in Modern Microenvironments (HEXACOMM)’ and Co-I on a NERC-funded grant to develop 'Rapid monitoring of bioaerosols in industrial, agricultural and urban environments'.
+I am also Co-I on a NERC funded project to investigate ‘The role of lateral exchange in modulating the seaward flux of C, N, P’, and Co-I on an EU-funded project for FrameWork 7 (FP7) to measure ‘Human Exposure to Aeorosol Contaminants in Modern Microenvironments (HEXACOMM)’ and Co-I on a NERC-funded grant (RAMBIE) to develop 'Rapid monitoring of bioaerosols in industrial, agricultural and urban environments'.

 BS141 Scientific and Transferable Skills